Theatre Performances: 1956 - 1959

 Notes: Leonard played Ebenezer again in 1975.

-entertaining, absorbing and instructive." - Timothy West, co-star.
+performance: entertaining, absorbing and instructive." - Timothy West,

 Critical Review: